 A Biodiversity Net Gain Plan must be submitted before the start of development.

-Approved providers on the National Register can only issue Biodiversity Credits.
+Approved providers on the National Register can only issue Biodiversity Units.

 Biodiversity Net Gain may not be required in the case of an individual householder’s application until April 2024 (dependent on size).